ReDine-Flutter-Project-G4/ReDine_Frontend/README.md

-# redine_frontend
+# redine

-A new Flutter project.
+A smart cooking assistant that helps you decide what to cook based on the ingredients you already have.

 ## Getting Started